kornia/kornia/docs/source/onnx.rst

       print(outputs)

    .. note::
       By default, we assume each ONNX model contains only one input node named "input" and one output node named "output".
-For complex models, you may need to pass an `io_maps` arguement.
+For complex models, you may need to pass an `io_maps` argument.

 3. **Input/Output Mapping Between Models**